Category:

 Boomtown Rats

 Bob Geldof returned to Ireland in 1975 and became the lead singer of the Boomtown Rats, a rock group linked with the punk movement.
-They had their first No. 1 single in the UK in 1978 with "Rat Trap."
-They gained international attention with their second UK No. 1 hit, the both successful and controversial "I Don't Like Mondays."
+They had their first #1 single in the UK in 1978 with "Rat Trap."
+They gained international attention with their second UK #1 hit, the both successful and controversial "I Don't Like Mondays."
 Geldof had written the song in the aftermath of Brenda Ann Spencer's attempted massacre at an elementary school in San Diego in 1979.
 In 1980, the group released the album "Mondo Bongo."
 Its single "Up All Night" was a giant success in the U.S. and the video played frequently on MTV.

 Geldof quickly became famous as a colorful interview subject.
 During his interviews, he'd attack Irish politicians and the Catholic Church, along with Blackrock College.
 His interviews caused uproar and made it impossible for The Boomtown Rats to play in Ireland again.
-Geldof left The Boomtown Rats to launch his solo career and to publish his autobiography, "Is That It?" which was a UK bestseller.
+Bob left The Boomtown Rats to launch his solo career and to publish his autobiography, "Is That It?," which was a UK bestseller.
 His first solo records sold reasonable amounts and spawned the hit singles "This Is the World Calling" and "The Great Song of Indifference."

 Bob Geldof Net Worth